-- o Task (B.6.1.2): Develop SOPs and forms needed for transition area management, site inspection and preparation, and unit installation by TBD date. - o Task (B.6.1.3): Ensure that subcontractors perform as prescribed by their associated contact. - o Task (B.6.1.4): Ensure occupant maintenance concerns will be addressed in a timely, cost-justified, and quality manner. - o Task (B.6.1.5): Prescribe actions to preserve the integrity of all state property. - o Task (B.6.1.6): Evaluate all maintenance activities and effectively report concerns to MEMA Housing Program Directors. - o Task (B.6.1.7): Real-time Site Inspection Module to expedite site verification. - o Task (B.6.1.8): Start entering commercial site information into a management tracking system. - o Task (B.6.1.9): Deploy Demobilization Module in the management tracking system to monitor the removal of housing units from installed sites. - o Task (B.6.1.10): Deploy Permanent Housing Module to the management tracking system to handle the permanent installation of housing units, as well as track the progress of an applicant interested in purchasing a unit. - o Task (B.6.1.11): Provide complete and accurate financial accountability.
+o Task (B.6.1.2): Develop Standard Operating Procedures and forms for transition area management, site inspection and preparation, and unit installation by a date to be determined.

+- o Task (B.6.1.3): Ensure that subcontractors perform as prescribed by their associated contact. - o Task (B.6.1.4): Ensure occupant maintenance concerns will be addressed in a timely, cost-justified, and quality manner. - o Task (B.6.1.5): Prescribe actions to preserve the integrity of all state property. - o Task (B.6.1.6): Evaluate all maintenance activities and effectively report concerns to MEMA Housing Program Directors. - o Task (B.6.1.7): Real-time Site Inspection Module to expedite site verification. - o Task (B.6.1.8): Start entering commercial site information into a management tracking system. - o Task (B.6.1.9): Deploy Demobilization Module in the management tracking system to monitor the removal of housing units from installed sites. - o Task (B.6.1.10): Deploy Permanent Housing Module to the management tracking system to handle the permanent installation of housing units and track the progress of an applicant interested in purchasing a unit. - o Task (B.6.1.11): Provide complete and accurate financial accountability.